 What Is the Definition of an “Application” & How Big Can an App Be?

 The short answer here is that you decide, because there are no limitations.
 You need to focus on your business needs without having to work around artificial limitations to make your app fit into a licensing model (while risking big upcharges).
 At Mendix, you do not have any of these limitations.

 Technically, an “app” is the complete application as it is set up and organized in the Mendix Platform.
 It can contain any combination of screens, database entities, processes, and functional components.
 You will determine the size of an app based on your use case and desired user experience, as well as the app design, model complexity, and maintenance considerations.

 It is important to note that the architecture of your app is very important.
 Speed and flexibility typically drop when an application becomes too big or complex.
 The Mendix Application Quality Monitor (AQM) provides insight on the right granularity of apps and microservices.

-There is no limitation to the number or the complexity of applications you can build and deploy using the platform when you select the Mendix Community, Pro, or Enterprise Platform Editions.
+There is no limitation to the number or the complexity of applications you can build and deploy using the platform when you select the Mendix Free, Pro, or Enterprise Platform Editions.